Logiqx/gpx-ideas/docs/proposal/estimates.md

 These accuracy estimates are typically available via NMEA sentences and / or binary protocols.
 Around 2016 or 2017, speed accuracy estimates were added to the location services of Apple and Android devices, which probably account for the majority of GPS / GNSS receivers in use today.

 The vast majority of the available documentation refers to accuracy estimates being 1-sigma.
-A 68% confidence level is mentioned in the Android documentation but is absent in the Apple documentation.
+A 68% confidence level is mentioned in the Android documentation and is also mentioned in the Apple documentation (see [vertical accuracy](https://developer.apple.com/documentation/corelocation/cllocation/1423550-verticalaccuracy)).

-I suspect that Apple are multiplying the 1-sigma value provided by the GNSS chipset (e.g. Broadcom, Qualcomm or Intel) by a constant value to produce an estimate that is more intuitive to end users; e.g. 2-sigma (95% confidence) or 4-sigma (99.99% confidence).

 There is a separate page about the accuracy estimates available from the Android and Apple [location services](../apis/location.md).